wolfSSL/wolfssh/README.md

 The wolffwd example tool will create a "direct-tcpip" style channel.
 These directions assume you have OpenSSH's server running in the background with port forwarding enabled.
-This example forwards the port for the wolfSSL client to the server as the applciation.
+This example forwards the port for the wolfSSL client to the server as the application.
 It assumes that all programs are run on the same machine in different terminals.

     src/wolfssl$ ./examples/server/server
-    src/wolfssh$ ./examples/wolffwd/wolffwd -u <username> -f 12345 -t 11111
+    src/wolfssh$ ./examples/wolffwd/wolffwd -p 22 -u <username> \
+                 -f 12345 -t 11111
     src/wolfssl$ ./examples/client/client -p 12345

 By default, the wolfSSL server listens on port 11111.
 The client is set to